mahesh-panchal/nextflow-novice/_episodes/13-docker.md

 {: .source}

 When a container image is built, it is stored in a repository, either locally or online.
-Nextflow is able to retrieve container images for use using the `docker pull` instruction at the path (`'docker-repository/image-name:tag'`) provided by the `container` directive in the `process` scope.
+Nextflow is able to retrieve these container images when provided with a path to the image and version (tag) (`'docker-repository/image-name:tag'`) given by the `container` directive in the `process` scope.
 Images should preferably be stored in an online repository to enable access for others.